wan19990901/CS262_Final/engineering_notebook.md

 'get': This command downloads a file from the distributed file system to a local file path.

-1: Extracts the SDFS file ID and local file path from the command.
+1: Extracts the file ID and local file path from the command.

 2: Obtains a list of IP addresses where the file is stored.